Clostera strigosa (Grote, 1882)

 Striped Chocolate-tip Moth

 Clostera strigosa is a relatively small (FW length 13–14 mm) pale gray Clostera species with wavy forewing lines and yellow and orange color near the postmedial line.
-It has only found in British Columbia in our region.
+It has only been found in British Columbia in our region.
 As in the other Clostera species lines are pale and the postmedial line forms a white mark at the costa.
 The adjacent wing is mottled red-brown and burnt orange.
 The lines are undulating, including a transverse pale line that extends obliquely across the wing from the inner third of the costa to the outer third of the posterior margin.
 The hindwing is gray.
 The antennae are bipectinate and the head and anterior thorax are marked with brownish black.

 Clostera strigosa was collected in an aspen grove in the Peace River District of British Columbia.
 The habitats at the other British Columbia locations are unknown.